 High promotions placement

-Promotions placement is not automatically a failure for marketing mail, but it can be a problem when the message is meant to behave like a transactional send.
+Promotions placement is not automatically a failure for marketing mail.
+It becomes a problem when the message is supposed to support an urgent user action and gets categorized like bulk content instead.

 Missing results